SilkRose/Pony/stories/deternal/deternal.md

 Sweetie Belle shook her head.
 "No, she needs help!
 Can you do anything to save her?
 I… I can't lose my sister…"

 Twilight slumped.
 "No, I can't do anything.
-I've tried searching for a spell, book, or anything to help, but nothing I find can help her…"
+I've searched for a spell, book, or anything else, but nothing I find can help her…"

 Sweetie Belle started to cry.
 "Come on, Twilight, there has to be something!
-You can't turn her into an alicorn like yourself?"
+Can't you turn her into an alicorn like yourself?"

-"I can't, I don't even understand how I turned into an alicorn… I'm sorry, Sweetie."
+"I can't; I don't even understand how I became an alicorn… I'm sorry, Sweetie."

 Sweetie Belle lowered her head in defeat as more tears fell from her.

 Applejack poked her head into the room.
 "You two should get up here.
 She don't got much time left…"

-Twilight followed Sweetie upstairs, and the two found the rest of their friends huddled around Rarity in her bed.
+Twilight followed Sweetie upstairs, where they found the rest of their friends huddled around Rarity in her bed.

 They joined them, and Twilight greeted Rarity.
 "Hello, Rarity."